ec-europa/europa-component-library/docs/Migrating-v5.md

 Corresponding twig parameter `level` has been removed.

+### Featured item

+- Variant `simple` has been removed (deprecated in v4)
+- Featured item footer has been removed, as it is no longer in use.
+- Markup has been simplified: now it reflects the real element orders, and extra container `ecl-featured-item__title-content` has been removed
+- New parameter `link-highlighted` to have a different display for the link

 ### Mega menu

 The featured panel has changed in order to present a list of image with an associated link, instead of an img and then a list of links.